Arnav7683/Carl-The-ChatBot/README.md

 # Carl-The-ChatBot
-An interactive chatbot built using Python which accomplishes daily routine tasks.
+An interactive chatbot built using Python GUI Library "Tkinter" which accomplishes daily routine tasks.